 7 Things You Can Do to Make You a Persuasive Speaker

 1. Tone of Voice

-Our tone of voice can be more harmful/beneficial than we think.
+Our tone of voice can be more harmful or beneficial than we think.
+Let’s make sure you’re using your voice the right way.
 Most people have a tight vocal mechanism leading to a voice that’s less attractive & warm-sounding than it could be.
 Many of us use either upspeak or even hold on to the last syllable.
 Check out my video/post on upspeak here.
 Upspeak undermines you.
 You know how?
 I’ll tell you.
 Upspeak is the intonation we use when we ask a yes/no question.
 So you are letting your audience decide if you’re right or wrong.
 It takes away your power.

 Did you ever go to a presentation just so excited to hear the speaker and start thinking about what you’re going to have for lunch within minutes?
 Stop blaming yourself!
 Your inability to attend to the message is the fault of the speaker using a very flat intonation pattern.

-Here’s how it sounds: “So I went to the meeting aaaaand I met with the client aaaaaand i told them what we can offer aaaaand…” That is absolutely not persuasive speaking
+Here’s how it sounds: “So I went to the meeting aaaaand I met with the client aaaaaand I told them what we could offer aaaaand…” That is absolutely no persuasive speaking

 Don’t make this mistake!
 Run-on sentences encourage interruptions & cause bosses & clients to micromanage you.
 Listen around for others in meetings, then listen for yourself.
 If you’re serious about being more persuasive, you’ll record your side of a phone call.